 In addition to brand risk, litigation risk may rise in the near future for companies connected to prison labor in the supply chain.
-Because incarcerated workers are not expressly excluded from the definition of "employee" in workers' protection statutes such as the Fair Labor Standards Act (FLSA), inmates have attempted to sue prison-employers for fair wages.
-Those lawsuits have failed because "courts have ruled that the relationship between the penitentiary and the inmate worker is not primarily economic,"10 but a growing number of outspoken voices argue that paying inmates a minimum wage and offering other typical employee benefits are beneficial for both the inmate and his or her family as well as for society at large and for the economy.11 In 2016, inmates staged a largescale work strike to protest unfair treatment12 and we expect that inmates and their advocates will continue to gain attention for this issue, as well as continue to seek litigious routes for fairer pay and conditions.
+Because incarcerated workers are not expressly excluded from the definition of "employee" in workers' protection statutes such as the Fair Labor Standards Act (FLSA), they have attempted to sue prison-employers for fair wages.
+Those lawsuits have failed because "courts have ruled that the relationship between the penitentiary and the incarcerated worker is not primarily economic," but a growing number of outspoken voices argue that paying them a minimum wage and offering other typical employee benefits are beneficial for both the incarcerated individual and his or her family as well as for society at large and for the economy.
+In 2016, incarcerated workers staged a largescale work strike to protest unfair treatment and we expect that they and their advocates will continue to gain attention for this issue, as well as continue to seek litigious routes for fairer pay and conditions.
 Companies benefiting from free or undercompensated labor will surely not be excluded as targets of these attempts.

 We encourage all shareholders in publicly traded corporations to engage with their investee companies to urge them to identify instances of prison labor in the entire supply chain.
-Companies need to regularly audit the supply chain to verify either the lack of prison labor or to identify and improve prison labor programs that are found within the company supply chain.
-To aid other shareholders, we have included our shareholder proposal example in Appendix A.
+Companies need to regularly audit the supply chain to verify either the lack of prison labor or to